Conservative Binary Dynamics with a Spinning Black Hole at $\mathcal{O}(G^3)$ from Scattering Amplitudes

 \section{Observables from the KMOC formalism}

 We employ the full-theory amplitudes we obtained to compute classical gravitational observables using the KMOC formalism \cite{Kosower:2018adc}.
 In this formalism, a change of classical variable $O$, associated with any operator $\mathbb{O}$, between \textit{in} and \textit{out} states is measured as $ \Delta O=\Bra{\text{out}}\mathbb{O} \Ket{\text{out}}-\Bra{\text{in}}\mathbb{O} \Ket{\text{in}}. $ Relating \textit{in} and \textit{out} states by the S-matrix allows to reformulate the problem in terms of scattering amplitudes.
-Furthermore, as shown in Ref.~\cite{Kosower:2018adc}, in the classical limit $\Delta O$ can be written as
+In the classical limit $\Delta O$ is given by~\cite{Kosower:2018adc}

 where $\mathcal{I}_{O,\rm v}$ is the \textit{virtual} kernel obtained from virtual amplitudes, while $\mathcal{I}_{O,\rm r}$ is the \textit{real} kernel depending on cut amplitudes with phase-space integration.